raspberrypilearning/microbit-meteorologist/worksheet.md

 	s.readline()
 	```

-1. The `PORT` will depend what else you have connected to the Raspberry Pi.
-To see which port your micro:bit is connected to, disconnect it from your Raspberry Pi and then in LXTerminal, type the following:
+1. The `PORT` line will vary, depending on what else you have connected to the Raspberry Pi.
+To see which port your micro:bit is connected to, disconnect it from your Raspberry Pi and then type the following in LXTerminal:

 	```bash
 	ls /dev/ttyA*
 	```

-1. Reconnect the micro:bit and type the line again.
+1. Reconnect the micro:bit and type the line again:

 	```bash
 	ls /dev/ttyA*